Finding relationships

 Solution

-The two options below are valid options for finding the people who directed The Matrix:
+The two options below are valid options for finding the people who directed movies:

-In the following query, you will technically get the directors but because the relationship type or direction type is not defined, you will receive all people connected to that movie, including anyone who acted in the movie through the :ACTED_IN
+The following query, will return the directors but because the relationship type or direction type is not defined, you will receive all people connected to that movie, including anyone who acted in the movie through the :ACTED_IN

 relationship.